swiftsolves-msft/Azure-TPot/sample/tpot_all/readme.md

 9. Copy the **streamDeclarations** json object name

-10. Click on Access Control (IAM) and add the Application Registration name from Step 1 earlier as a **_‘Monitoring Metrics Publisher’_** role, click review + assign.
+10. On the DCR, click on Access Control (IAM) and add the Application Registration name from Step 1 earlier as a **_‘Monitoring Metrics Publisher’_** role, click review + assign.

 ### Azure VM T-Pot Configuration